-- B1 demonstrate the ability to use the scientific method by formulating and testing hypotheses and to identify key data which allow such tests to be made. - B2 demonstrate the ability to interpret and effectively summarise quantitative data including appropriate interpretation and statistical analysis. - B3 demonstrate the ability to critically assess the value and limitations of existing information on a given subject and produce critical reviews of such information.
+- B1 Demonstrate the ability to use the scientific method by formulating and testing hypotheses and to identify key data which allow such tests to be made. - B2 Demonstrate the ability to interpret and effectively summarise quantitative data including appropriate interpretation and statistical analysis. - B3 Demonstrate the ability to critically assess the value and limitations of existing information on a given subject and produce critical reviews of such information.

-Some cognitive skills are introduced at stage 1, mainly B2 but for example the concept of hypothesis testing (part of B1) is introduced in the statistical component of the Psychology programme.
-These are then further developed at stages 2 and 3 particularly during project work either within modules (such as Biology Field Course & Collection Project, B1-3) or during the final year Experimental Research Project (B1-3) or Biological Information Project (B2 and 3).
-The skills associated with B3 are also developed in the introductory tutorials associated with the Library Project and Talk at Stage 3.
+Some cognitive skills are introduced at stage 1, mainly B2, but for example the concept of hypothesis testing (part of B1) is introduced in the statistical component of the Psychology programme.
+These are then further developed at stages 2 and 3 particularly during project work within the fieldcourse or laboratory workshop modules (B1-3).

-Students are encouraged to acquire B1-B2 skills in the statistical and experimental modules at Stage 1 and 2 as part of the Psychology programme.
-They then have to implement these skills as a key part of the Experimental Research project at Stage 3, by designing their own experiments and analysis strategy and then appraising the quality of the data collected (B1, B2).
+Students are encouraged to acquire B1-B2 skills in the statistical and experimental modules at Stage 1 and 2.
+They then have to implement these skills as a key part of the the fieldcourse or laboratory workshop modules.
 The critical B3 skills are also practiced in the process, and in the course work and preparations for formal examinations for other stage 3 modules.